 Olive oil for everything, except sunscreen

 Sun on their backs, gazing out over the deep blue sea from the top of a dry, windswept hill, the Mediterraneans live the good life.
 But even if you are following this diet while living in Detroit, you’re in for a treat.
-Lots of delicious food is on the menu and it will be easy to maintain a social life while following the few restrictions.
+Lots of delicious food is on the menu and it will be easy to maintain a social life while following the few restrictions that do exist.

 In fact, many in the nutrition world argue that the Mediterranean diet is among the healthiest in the world, but what does this diet actually look like?

 For starters, it does not exclude grains.
 High quality, locally baked, fresh bread is a staple for people living in the Mediterranean regions and so we include a liberal amount of quality carbs in our plan as well.
 This doesn’t mean that Mediterrean genotypes can go crazy with cheap wheat products like pretzels, or even most breads found in the grocery store.
-In fact, we’d recommend that those foods go in the trash rather than your mouth, however, the Mediterrean diet can include some fresh baked bread drizzled with a trusted brand of Olive Oil or a bowl of oatmeal for breakfast.
+However, the Mediterrean diet can include some fresh baked bread drizzled with a trusted brand of Olive Oil or a bowl of oatmeal for breakfast.

 With high quality carbohydrates as a staple, omega-3 rich oily fish and nuts and seeds packed with protective monounsaturated fats are next up on the menu.
 While the Mediterranean diet doesn’t totally exclude beef and lamb, the true staples are leafy greens, olive oil, whole grains, nuts, seeds, fatty fish and legumes.